-Could it be that my father had actually made up his mind to give me the freedom I so clearly desired?
+Could it be my father had actually made up his mind to give me the freedom I so clearly desired?
 It seemed hard to believe.
 But if he had been taking my side all along or at least reminding my mother to cut me some slack once, I felt a little ashamed for expecting the worst of him.

 Paddling away from the shore, I ventured further out into the water, turning over onto my back to gaze up at the stars.
 Was I truly ready for independence and the responsibilities that would no doubt accompany it?
-In the silence of those dark woods, with nothing but water to support me, I realized that I would need help, that the relationships that had sustained me thus far in my life would in time fall away or transform into new kinds of relationships, different but equally necessary.
+In the silence of those dark woods, with nothing but water to support me, I realized I would need help, that the relationships that had sustained me thus far in my life would in time fall away or transform into new kinds of relationships, different but equally necessary.

-Submerging my ears under the water, the voices around me grew distant and muffled like the sound a movie heard through the wall of a theatre, so that it became even easier to withdraw into myself and imagine that I was alone.
+Submerging my ears under the water, the voices around me grew distant and muffled like the sound a movie heard through the wall of a theatre, so it became even easier to withdraw into myself and imagine I was alone.
 The water held me aloft and supported my weight, probing my body as shamelessly as a lover might do—or so I imagined.
-And yet, I felt sure of this truth, just as I felt sure of my breath, of the heart that pumped life through my body.
-When I finally righted myself in the water, I saw much to my surprise that everyone had left, and that I was alone.
+And yet, I felt sure of this truth, just as I felt sure of my breath, of the heart pumping life through my body.
+When I finally righted myself in the water, I saw much to my surprise that everyone had left, and I was alone.

 How much longer would I be permitted to pretend not to know?